rundeck/docs/en/administration/configuration/remote-job-execution.md

 ### Cluster Remote Execution

-This feature allows Rundeck Pro cluster members to forward job executions to other cluster members based on a policy configuration.
+This feature allows Rundeck Enterprise cluster members to forward job executions to other cluster members based on a policy configuration.
 By default, each member of the cluster executes jobs locally and does not forward them.
 You can define multiple profiles and assign different projects to different profiles.
 If a job